Richard0307/EnRoute-CIL/README.md

 ## Limitations & Future Work

-Extreme Budget Trade-offs: The current benchmark strictly operates under a 5-epoch budget to simulate rapid edge-side adaptation.
+**Extreme Budget Trade-offs**: The current benchmark strictly operates under a 5-epoch budget to simulate rapid edge-side adaptation.
 The resulting accuracy-forgetting trade-offs emphasize immediate plasticity.
 Future work will explore dynamic epoch scheduling based on the vehicle's offline duration (e.g., overnight charging vs. brief parking).

-Representation Bottleneck in Complex Scenes: The State Farm dataset remains highly challenging.
+**Representation Bottleneck in Complex Scenes**: The State Farm dataset remains highly challenging.
 Although EnRoute-CIL achieves the highest AA in the current setting, the AF remains at 30.58% ± 5.86%.
 This indicates a fundamental representation bottleneck when handling long incremental sequences of complex, highly-overlapped driver poses using a fixed-capacity ViT.

-Foundation Model Integration (CLIP): While the current framework utilizes an ImageNet-pretrained ViT, migrating the frozen backbone to Vision-Language foundation models (e.g., CLIP) is a highly promising next step.
+**Foundation Model Integration (CLIP)**: While the current framework utilizes an ImageNet-pretrained ViT, migrating the frozen backbone to Vision-Language foundation models (e.g., CLIP) is a highly promising next step.
 Leveraging CLIP's robust semantic feature space could significantly stabilize the Energy OOD triggers and enhance zero-shot rapid adaptation for unseen in-cabin behaviors.

-Empirical Interpretability: A stricter future step is to natively couple intermediate feature extraction and gating statistics with the unified benchmark harness.
+**Empirical Interpretability**: A stricter future step is to natively couple intermediate feature extraction and gating statistics with the unified benchmark harness.
 Using the included visualization scripts, we aim to provide direct, mechanical evidence of how prompt-based methods experience feature collapse, whereas routed-expert methods maintain functional specialization by the final epoch.

-Unified Metric Telemetry: Currently, OOD AUROC tracking is more decoupled for baseline wrappers than for our native method.
+**Unified Metric Telemetry**: Currently, OOD AUROC tracking is more decoupled for baseline wrappers than for our native method.
 Unifying the real-time OOD logging across all third-party continuous learning wrappers remains an ongoing engineering effort to support finer-grained anomaly analysis.
 ## License

 This project is released under the MIT License.
 See [LICENSE](LICENSE) for details.